| 3 min read

 Never jump straight to reject.
 Follow this ladder:

-Collect data for at least 2-4 weeks.
-Use a monitoring tool to inventory all legitimate senders.
-Fix their alignment.
+Start with p=none and collect data for at least 2-4 weeks.
+Use a monitoring tool to inventory all legitimate senders and fix their alignment.

-Now 100% of failing mail goes to Spam.
-This is safe-ish because legitimate mail isn't deleted, just foldered.
+After a week or two without complaints, increase to p=quarantine with pct=100.
+Now all failing mail goes to Spam.
+This stage is relatively safe because legitimate mail isn’t deleted, just foldered.
 Monitor support tickets closely.

-After weeks of silence on the complaint front, flip the switch.
+When you’ve had weeks of silence on the complaint front, flip the switch to p=reject.
 Failing mail is now blocked at the gate.

 Before you enforce, check your SPF record.
 SPF has a hard limit of 10 DNS lookups.